celestiaorg/docs/how-to-guides/quick-start.md

 Take this account address and head over to the [Discord](https://discord.gg/celestiacommunity) and request tokens from the `#mocha-faucet` channel.

-Once you've requested tokens, can check the balance using:
+Once you've requested tokens, can check the balance of your running node using:

 ```bash
 celestia state balance